DEL48

 DEL48 (read D.E.L.
 Forty-Eight) was an Indian idol group whose name is derived from its based city in New Delhi, India.
-They are the ninth international sister group of AKB48, after Indonesia's JKT48, China's SNH48 (former), Thailand's BNK48, Philippines's MNL48, China's AKB48 Team SH, Taiwan's AKB48 Team TP, Vietnam's SGO48 (disbanded), and Thailand's CGM48.
+They are the ninth international sister group of AKB48, after Indonesia's JKT48, China's SNH48 (former), Thailand's BNK48, Philippines's MNL48, China's TSH48, Taiwan's TPE48, Vietnam's SGO48 (disbanded), and Thailand's CGM48.
 Adopting the concept of "idols you can meet".
 Formed in 2019, the group went on a hiatus in October 2020 due to the COVID-19 pandemic and later disbanded in July 2022.

 History

 2018: Planning of MUM48

 During a livestream in December 2017, AKB48's general manager Yui Yokoyama announced the formation of MUM48, AKB48's supposed 8th sister group based in Mumbai, India.
 The group will be operated by Rashmi Raj Media Pvt.
 Ltd., a company by producer Rashmi Sharma.
 An event was held to promote the group, with "girls power" and "women empowerment" as the theme of the group.
 Audition was soon held, but stopped abruptly in July 2018; the website became inaccessible and their social media platform stopped posting.